 What Is Reasonable Accommodation?

-Employees with disabilities can request a reasonable accommodation to make adjustments to their work environment, job duties, or even their schedule.
+Employees with disabilities can request a reasonable accommodation to make adjustments to their work environment, job duties, or even their schedules.
 Common forms of accommodation include:

 - Job restructuring